bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hamburger.md

 title: Hamburger, Hans Ludwig
 born: 1889
 died: 1956
-keywords: Hans Ludwig Hamburger, Algebraic Geometry, Hamburger Maximal Principle, University of Amsterdam, Hamburger Moment Problem, Functional Analysis, Hamburger Theorem
+keywords: hans hamburger,hamburger
-description: Hans Ludwig Hamburger was a German mathematician, who co-authored books and developed principles that laid the foundation for modern algebraic geometry, functional analysis & more.
+description: Hans Ludwig Hamburger was a German mathematician.
+He spent the Second World War in England and afterwards was a professor at universities in Berlin, Cologne and Ankara.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---